 - F. Drainage Plan.
-The application shall contain general maps and plans for storm drainage facilities to prevent storm waters in excess of historic runoff, caused by the proposed development, from damaging or exceeding the carrying capacity of existing natural or man made drainage ways or structures both on and off site. - G. Estimated Costs.
+The application shall contain general maps and plans for storm drainage facilities to prevent storm waters in excess of historic runoff, caused by the proposed development, from damaging or exceeding the carrying capacity of existing natural or man-made drainage ways or structures both on and off site. - G. Estimated Costs.
 The plan shall also include an estimate of the construction costs and proposed method of financing of streets and related facilities, a water distribution system, any sewage collection system, storm drainage facilities and other utilities as may be required of the developer by the County. - H. Soils and Natural Hazards.
 A geologic investigation shall address potentially hazardous conditions and shall indicate the suitability of types of soil and building sites. - I. Developments Impacting Agricultural Lands.
 If a proposed development adjoins or has impact upon agricultural lands, the Sketch Plan shall identify, in written or graphic form, the following: - 1.
 The location and name of the owner of any agricultural land adjoining or possibly impacted by the proposed land use change. - 2.
 The location, name, name of owner, size and decree of any agricultural irrigation ditch or pipeline crossing the development property. - 3.
 The location of historical easements utilized to gain access to head gates, irrigation ditches, pipelines and fences for maintenance and operational purposes. - 4.
 The location of any established stock drive crossing or adjoining the development property, including the location of any existing fences along, and the location of new fences or other obstacles proposed to be built across, such stock drives. - 5.
-The location of existing and proposed boundary fences. - K. Wildfire Mitigation Plan.
-As recommended in Colorado State Forest Service, "Creating Wildfire-Defensible Zones". attached hereto and made a part hereof as an addendum to this Code, a Wildfire Mitigation Plan shall be submitted defining fuels mitigation requirements to be met within the development boundary.
-The plan will require certification that the recommendations have been completed prior to final approval of the development.
+The location of existing and proposed boundary fences. - J. Wildfire Mitigation Plan.
+As recommended in Colorado State Forest Service, wildfire mitigation publications as an addendum to this Code, a Wildfire Mitigation Plan shall be prepared defining fuels mitigation requirements to be met within the development boundary.